Explore

 There’s compelling evidence that the evolutionary concept of junk DNA has held back medical science for decades.

-Pekka Reinikainen
+by Pekka Reinikainen

 Is the RubisCO enzyme an ineffective leftover of evolution?